Olive Oil: Health Benefits, Best Sources and How to Use It

 • Don’t worry about the color.
 The color of the oil (lighter or darker) does not indicate taste or quality.

 • Don’t be fooled by cool packaging.
-Creative colorful packaging and fun copy doesn’t necessary indicate high-quality.
-However, do look for any indication that the manufacturer has won any international competitions and has been recognized by their excellence.
+Creative colorful packaging and fun copy don’t necessarily indicate high-quality.
+However, do look for any indication if the manufacturer has won any international competitions and has been recognized for their excellence.

 • Consider mother nature.
 Remember, the olive oil you loved last year may taste a bit different this year because of the season.
 Explore different oils and find your favorite.
 Make this a culinary adventure.